-Baptism is a universal bond - you are not alone in this world, and Baptism celebrates that fact.
-Everyone needs people in their lives to lean on through the years, so inviting all those who love you and who share a special place in your life, is appropriate.
+Baptism is a family bond - you and your child are not alone in this world, and Baptism celebrates that fact.
+Children need many adults in their lives to lean on through the years, so inviting all those who love you and your child, and who share a special place in your life, is appropriate.
 There is a part of the service that we recognize these people and celebrate their presence in your life.